makors/mirror/README.md

 - Replace mentions and other content before mirroring a message.
 - Disguise mirrored messages as the original author or use a custom webhook profile.
+- Allow mirroring only messages containing specific keywords.
+- Prevent specific users and roles from being mirrored.
 - Support mirroring as many channels as you want to as many webhooks as you want.
-- Prevent specific users and roles from being mirrored.

 # How To Use
 1. Install [NodeJS](https://nodejs.org/en/download).